 - the MoneySmart fact sheet “Love and Loans”;

-We will ensure that you have copies of these documents prior to our meeting as well as a copy of the checklist we will work through at the meeting.
+We will ensure that you have copies of these documents prior to our meeting as well as a copy of our checklist we will work through at the meeting.

-Why does Kruse Legal need the documents prior?
+Why does Kruse Legal need the documents at least 2 busines days prior?

 In the case of complex loans for SMSF and Trusts we always draw a mud map of the structure of the loan prior to ensure everyone understands.
 This requires we have the documents prior.